Anujdwi/Dynamic_Web_Scraping_with_cohere/README.md

 ---

-# **Product Review Scraper API**
+# **Product Review Scraper API using Cohere (LLM)**

 ---

 ## **Description**
 The project implements a Flask-based API to extract customer reviews from e-commerce product pages dynamically.
-It leverages browser automation (Selenium), web scraping (BeautifulSoup), and AI-based CSS selector identification (Cohere API) to extract key components like review title, text, author, rating, and pagination.
+It leverages browser automation (Selenium) to handle pagination, web scraping (BeautifulSoup) for parsing HTML content regardless of prompts, and AI-based CSS selector identification (Cohere API) to extract key components like review title, text, author, rating, and pagination.
 The solution is designed to dynamically adapt to various website structures, providing flexibility for scraping multiple sites.

 ---